RobKnowles248/bluepoint/README.md

         1. As a donor, I want to be able to easily enter my payment information, so that I can donate quickly and easily.
         2. As a donor, I want to know that my payment details are secure, so that I can pay confidently.
         3. As a donor, I want to see confirmation after I have donated, to know my donation was successful.
-        4. As a donor, I want to receive an email confirmation after donating, to keep the donation confirmation in my records.

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are blue and white.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-    -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   The heading use the Nunito font

 *   ### Wireframes